-The biggest investment you will make in your life will likely be the purchase of a home.
-Before closing on the house, you'll want to know that no other individual or entity has a right, claim or lien to the property.
+The biggest investment you will make in your lifetime will likely be the purchase of a home.
+So before you commit to the transaction, you want to be certain that the property's title is clear of any other claims.

-The title insurance company performs an extensive search on the title history of the property.
-Through its research, the title insurance company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title company performs an extensive search on the title history of the property.
+The title company can usually find any title problems that may arise and have these problems cleared-up before you close on the property.

-Real Estate law is extraordinarily complicated.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
 It will also cover what the title company is responsible for.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.